ricedh/drafts/02-voyant.md

 # Methodology

 [Voyant](http://voyant-tools.org/) is a free, online text-analysis resource.
 Among its tools, it generates a word cloud of most frequent words, generates graphs of word frequency across the corpus, and lets you compare multiple documents.
-Once you have a text uploaded, you can play around a lot within the Voyant “skin”, opening and closing different tools, or clicking on a particular word to see trends for that word specifically.
+Once you have a text uploaded, you can play around within the Voyant “skin”, opening and closing different tools, or clicking on a particular word to see trends for that word specifically.
 It’s also possible to generate a link to the skin that can then be shared or embedded into a page, allowing others to play around with the data on their own.

+Once we had cleaned and prepared our collection of ads for analysis, using Voyant was very straightforward.
+The Voyant platform is compatible with a wide range of document formats, including plain text, HTML, XML, PDF, RTF, and MS Word.
+Once in the Voyant skin, it is easy to play around with tools simultaneously, as selecting a word in the "Summary" tool, for example, will automatically pull it up in the "Word Trends" tool.
+Use the "Words in the Entire Corpus" tool to easily search and store key words into a collection of "favourites".
+Select multiple words in "Words in the Entire Corpus" to analyze them side-by-side.

 # Conclusions